By MATTHEW PENNINGTON

 The current ambassador is Gary Locke, a former commerce secretary.

 As the first Chinese-American ambassador to Beijing, Locke has been a well-known and generally well-liked figure in China.
 He created a buzz among ordinary Chinese even before he arrived in Beijing after he was photographed wearing a backpack and trying to use a coupon to buy coffee at Seattle’s airport.

 Many Chinese Internet users pointed out the contrast with Chinese bureaucrats, who routinely have aides carry their bags and attend to minor tasks.

 Locke has navigated choppy waters in the relationship, notably when dissident lawyer Chen Guangcheng in 2012 sought refuge in the U.S. Embassy on the eve of high-level U.S.-China talks in Beijing.
 China subsequently allowed Chen to leave for New York, and the talks proceeded.

-She said the nomination of Baucus reflected the president’s tendency to focus on the economic aspects of the relationship with China, as he seeks to boost exports and reduce unemployment at home.
+She said Baucus’ nomination reflected the president’s tendency to focus on the economic aspects of the relationship with China as he tries to boost exports and reduce unemployment at home.

 His administration wants to “level the playing field” for American companies: curb cybercrime and theft of intellectual property and improve market access, particularly in the heavily restricted services sector.
 The U.S. has welcomed China’s intent to open state-dominated industries wider to private competition and ease limits on foreign investment.

-Erin Ennis, vice president of the U.S.-China Business Council, said a key U.S. priority for Baucus should be to negotiate a strong bilateral investment treaty.
-She said discussions on a text are expected to start early next year, and as new ambassador, Baucus could help China understand what it will take for an agreement to win Senate ratification.
+Erin Ennis, vice president of the U.S.-China Business Council, said a priority for Baucus should be to negotiate a strong bilateral investment treaty.

 Associated Press writer Christopher Bodeen in Beijing contributed to this report.